zemawan/Solar2d-mobile-release/README.md

 - build.settings -
 - config.lua project settings - Height/width (NOT TO BE CONFUSED WITH WIDTH AND HEIGHT FROM BUILD.SETTINGS), fps, scaling method
 - __plugins__ - Discussed in the last paragraph

+## Additional details:
+- To build the apk, go to the desired directory and click on the Android icon in the upper right corner.
+- To build the exe, click on the icon next to the android icon.
+- Initially, the application version is installed as 1, the package as com.the name (Folder name), and the display name as the folder name.
+You can copy from github AndroidManifest.xml , add to the main directory of the project and install the tinctures you need there.
+(The package changes in 3 places, not just at the beginning.
+Find all the places with SLONOAPP_PACKAGE)